Licensed in All 50 States Letters Accepted Nationwide 100% Money-Back Guarantee

 Step #1: Pursue Mediation

 Ask for an interactive meeting.
-Offer solutions (training, leashing, waste plan) that address concerns without undermining your accommodation.
+Offer solutions (such as training, leash use, and waste management plans) that address concerns without undermining your accommodations.

 Step #2: Register a Complaint